oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 ![Parsing and Serializing With An IM](images/parse-serialize.drawio.png)

+The internal representation, illustrated in Figure 2-1 as a tree, is guided by rules associated with applying the IM:

+ - the internal representation conforms to the IM
+ - each node in the internal representation has an abstract core type from the IM
+ - each core type has associated serialization rules for each external representation format

+The [JADN Specification](#jadn-v10) defines 12 core types, which are described in [Section 3.1.6](#316-base-type-examples) of this CN.
+The JADN Specification also defines serialization rules for JSON (with three levels of verbosity) and CBOR.
+Supporting a new data format ("external representation") requires defining serialization rules to translate each core type to that data format.

 As an example, consider an information element defined as a boolean type, which is the simplest core type.
 The essential nature of a boolean is that it is limited to only two values,